Hanuman26/MLCode/README.md

-# A Machine learning repo for extra work related to algo implementation/ data science competitions on kaggle analytics vidhya etc.
+# A Machine learning repo for algo implementation/ data science competitions on kaggle analytics vidhya etc.
 ## Folders =
 ###kaggle
 implementation in python with different models